SUDO-AI-3D/zero123plus/README.md

 Then run `streamlit run app.py`.

-For Gradio Demo you can run `python gradio_app.py`.
+For Gradio Demo, you can run `python gradio_app.py`.

 ## Citation